 The type of multi-hop RLC ARQ and adaptation-layer placement have the following interdependence:

-End-to-end ARQ: Adaptation layer is integrated with MAC layer or placed above MAC layer
+- End-to-end ARQ: Adaptation layer is integrated with MAC layer or placed above MAC layer;

-Hop-by-hop ARQ: No interdependence
+- Hop-by-hop ARQ: No interdependence.

-End-to-end reliability requires further study.
+Table 8.2.3-1 summarizes observations for end-to-end and hop-by-hop ARQ.

 Table 8.2.3-1: Observations for end-to-end and hop-by-hop ARQ